The Animal Cognition Web Site (Psychology 26) Dr.Robert Cook's Home Page Avian Visual Cognition - The cyberbook

 • How does this animal behavior relate to human behavior and thinking?

-• You are neither limited to these questions nor required to address each one -- they are suggestions to focus your thinking.
+• You are neither limited to these questions nor required to address each one -- they are suggestions to focus your thinking and analysis.
 Other aspects of each topic can be examined and discussed in the paper.
-You should strive, however, to go beyond a simple cataloging of experimental results (very boring and which will eat up your 2000 words quickly).
-Instead concentrate on the key analytical questions, observations, arguments, and explanations that make your topic important and interesting.
-Neuropsychology issues are welcome, but should not be the primary focus of your paper.
+You should strive to go beyond a simple cataloging of experiments and their results (boring and which will eat up your 2800 words quickly).
+Instead concentrate on the key analytical questions, observations, arguments, and explanations that make your topic vital, important and interesting.
+Neuropsychological issues are welcome, but should not be the primary focus of your paper.

 Important Deadlines

-November 17th: Hand in a preliminary title and list of four primary journal-based references that you intend to use in your paper.
-If you want you can briefly list a backup topic.
+April 4th: Hand in a preliminary title and list of five primary journal-based references that you intend to use in your paper.
+If you want you can list a backup topic.

-December 2nd (5:00 in my mailbox) : Hand in a two paragraph abstract of your paper.
-This should have a clear description of your topic, the main thesis or issues you intend to discuss, and specifically what the reader will learn from it.
+April 16th : Hand in a two paragraph abstract of your paper.
+This should have a clear description of your topic, the main thesis or issues you intend to discuss, and what the reader will learn from it.
+Can be submitted electronically with the header "Psych 26 Abstract"

-Journals that you will find helpful in your research:
+Journals that will be essential to your research:

 Journal of Experimental Psychology: Animal Behavior Processes